Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 === "Python configuration"

-    Only the configuration of Data Nodes will change by adding a Scope.
+    Modifying the scope of a Data Node is as simple as changing its Scope parameter inside the configuration.

     The configuration is taken in the previous step so you can copy the previous code directly.

     ```python
     historical_data_cfg = Config.configure_csv_data_node(id="historical_data",